amundsen-io/rfcs/rfcs/000-consolidate-amundsen-microservices.md

 - amundsen (frontend, metadata, search, and common repositories)
 - amundsendatabuilder (Same as today's databuilder repository)

 There will not be a separate `amundsenmetadatalibrary`, `amundsenfrontendlibrary`, `amundsensearchlibrary` or `amundsencommon` packages.

+A few reasons why I am keeping the `amundsendatabuilder` out of the monorepo:
+- databuilder is a completely separate layer not directly related to the Amundsen project.
+If I am using Apache Atlas or GCP or any other such proxies, I'd not want to have databuilder code in my repo.
+- databuilder is the only piece which will have a lot of integrations, so keeping it separate would reduce the noise from the actual amundesn repo/package.
+This will enable us to move really fast when introducing new integrations in databuilder.

 **No data will be lost from the database or search engine, as we will not be changing any models or data structure.**

 ## Motivation